-134 Greater Manchester Landscape Character Assessment GM Landscape Character & Sensitivity Report
+143 Greater Manchester Landscape Character Assessment GM Landscape Character & Sensitivity Report

-- 11.299 It is also important that landscape, habitat and ecological features such as: Werneth Brook and Brookfold Wood Sites of Biological Importance (Ancient Woodland); protected trees and woodlands, hedgerows; together with the array of ponds and watercourses and other green infrastructure, are protected and managed as part of the comprehensive masterplan of the site to maintain and enhance their conservation status and prevent habitat fragmentation. - 11.300 Open space and recreation areas comprise an essential element of both Garden City and Building for a Healthy Life principles, contributing to the creation of healthy and active communities.
-Sport England's Active Design135 and other age friendly design principles136 should be incorporated as far as possible in the masterplanning of the site to encourage active lifestyle behaviour and play at all ages.
+- 11.297 Flexible workspace could be delivered within the site close to Hattersley train station, providing employment opportunities for residents.
+With the proximity of two railway stations, public transport, motorway connectivity and active travel network, it is envisaged that a wide range of employment opportunities located around Hyde, Tameside and across the city region will be accessible to Garden Village residents. - 11.298 Although the site is within a sustainable and accessible location, new access and linkages into the site off the A560 Mottram Old Road together with the existing and proposed pedestrian and cycle network will be necessary.
+Fibre to the premises will also enable opportunities for home working as a sustainable alternative to traditional commuting. - 11.299 It is also important that landscape, habitat and ecological features such as: Werneth Brook and Brookfold Wood Sites of Biological Importance (Ancient Woodland); protected trees and woodlands, hedgerows; together with the array of ponds and watercourses and other green infrastructure, are protected and managed as part of the comprehensive masterplan of the site to maintain and enhance their conservation status and prevent habitat fragmentation. - New The Habitat Regulation Assessment for the Plan found that development within 7km of the SAC and SPAs will increase recreation pressures on these designated wildlife habitat sites.
+Consequently, development on site that is within 7km of the SAC and SPAs should mitigate the recreation disturbance impacts on the South Pennine Moors SAC/SPAs with reference to JP-G 5, criterion 7 (c). - 11.300 Open space and recreation areas comprise an essential element of both Garden City and Building for a Healthy Life principles, contributing to the creation of healthy and active communities.
+Sport England's Active Design144 and other age friendly design principles145 should be incorporated as far as possible in the masterplanning of the site to encourage active lifestyle behaviour and play at all ages.